15 Festive Ideas to Include at Your Next Company Holiday Party

 Of course, not all of these games have to be competitive.
-For example, you could set up a Christmas cookie decorating table that people can just enjoy at their own leisure.
+For example, you could set up a Christmas cookie decorating table that people can enjoy at their leisure.

-For the games that do have prizes, you'll want to pick out some good ones.
+You'll want to pick out some good prizes for the games that do have prizes.
 Great prizes create a lot of excitement!
 Some ideas include:

 Gift cards to popular stores like Target or Amazon